eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L03-Ansible with Azure/06-Playbook structure.md

 name: mynamevalue
 ```

-Identation and new lines are used to separate key : value pairs.
+Indentation and new lines are used to separate key : value pairs.

 In the **YAML** syntax there is no definition on how indentation is to be spaced.
-You can indent a smany spaces as you wish, however it must be uniform throughout the file and commands must occur at the same level, or identation spaces.
+You can indent as many spaces as you wish, however it must be uniform throughout the file and commands must occur at the same level, or indentation spaces.

-Every occasion when you there is indentation in **YAML**, that idented value is the value for the parent key.
+Every occasion when you there is indentation in **YAML**, that indented value is the value for the parent key.
 If your parent key already has a value you cant indent.

 ### Playbook components
 The following are some of the playbook components:
 - `name` - the name of the playbook, can be any name you wish.
-- `hosts` - lists where the configuration applied, or machines we ar targetting.
+- `hosts` - lists where the configuration applied, or machines we are targeting.
 It can be a list of one or more groups or host patterns, separated by colons.
 It could also  contain groups, such as web servers, dbs if you defined these groups in your inventory.
 - `connection` - specifies the connection type.
 - `remote_user` - the user to use to connect to complete the tasks.
-- `var` - allows you to define variables that can be used throughout yur playbook
+- `var` - allows you to define variables that can be used throughout your playbook
 - `gather_facts` - determines whether to gather node data or not.
 Can be `yes` or `no`
 - `tasks` - indicates the start of the modules, where the actual configuration is defined.